vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/articles/palaveri-bAlAjI_and_v4s.md

 title = "palaveri-bAlAjI and v4s"
 +++

 palaveri village in pallava-desha near kAnchIpuram hosted an agrahAra, where rAjagopAla, a reknowned shrIvaiShNava scholar resided.
-His son, popularly known as bAlAjI, also a scholar, was raised there till late 90s.
+His son, popularly known as bAlAjI, also a scholar, was raised there till early 90s.
 These are some recollections pertaining to shUdra-s (abbreviated as v4s).

 ## Respect for v1s
 On auspicious occassions like marriage, v4s used to provide grains and such the previous day to my father, and ask him to feast on them the next day, and come and bless during the event.

+When a v1 passed by, the v4s would show respect.
+In case of a learned v1 like shrI rAjagopAla, they would stand up as he passed.

 When shUdra-s entered the agrahAra, on their own accord, they used to remove their footwear.